 The 2017 release of JFK files revealed that Ruby told an FBI informant to “watch the fireworks” on the day Kennedy was killed.

 According to The Independent, he made these comments mere hours before the president was murdered.

 “The informant stated that on the morning of the assassination, Ruby contacted him and asked if he would ‘like to watch the fireworks,'” the FBI file stated.
 “He was with Jack Ruby and standing at the corner of the Postal Annex Building facing the Texas School Book Depository Building, at the time of the shooting.”

 “Immediately after the shooting, Ruby left and headed toward the area of the Dallas Morning News Building, without saying anything to him.”

 The document strongly suggested that Ruby would likely not have killed Oswald because he was angry about Kennedy’s assassination.

 Unfortunately, we’ll likely never know for sure what the impetus behind Ruby’s actions was.
-Perhaps he was trying to avenge John F. Kennedy and his family.
+Perhaps the man who killed Lee Harvey Oswald was trying to avenge John F. Kennedy and his family.
 Or perhaps he was a cog in a much larger conspiracy.
 But it is also plausible that in the chaos, a mentally unstable man with multiple tumors growing inside him decided to violently act out.

 Although, it does certainly seem as though Ruby was aware of a nefarious plot in Dallas on Nov.
 22, 1963, before the murder even happened, which makes his eternal silence all the more unfortunate.

-After learning about Jack Ruby, the man who killed Lee Harvey Oswald, read about James Maybrick, a man revealed to be Jack The Ripper in a diary confession.
+After learning about Jack Ruby, the man who killed Lee Harvey Oswald, read about the magic bullet theory which claimed that JFK and Texas Governor John Connally were struck by the same bullet.
 Then, learn bout Judith Exner, JFK’s mob-affiliated mistress.